subhojit1412/testgit/README.md

 # testgit
 learn1
 hi this is subhojit
-i am a software consultant
+i am a software consultant from Kolkata